At age 4, she navigated miles of Siberian wilderness on her own.

 Impressing people who live in a place like this is no easy feat.
 But at four years old, Saglana Salchak did just that.

 Siberia is a remote place to begin with.
 It’s population density is 8 people per square mile.
 The United States has 92 people per square mile.
 If you were to tell a Siberian that your American home is remote, it would be like telling a NASCAR driver that you were driving fast on the highway.
 Different yardsticks.
 But even by Siberian standards, Saglana’s home is remote - 5 miles from the nearest neighbor and 12 miles from the nearest village.

 Saglana lives in the Siberian wilderness with her grandmother and blind grandfather.
-Her parents are working in a city hundreds of miles away and she has no siblings.
-When her grandma has a heart attack, the only person who can go for help is 4-year old Saglana.
+She has no siblings and her parents work in a city that's hundreds of miles away.
+So when her grandma has a heart attack, the only person who's able to go for help is 4-year old Saglana.

 At 6am, the grandfather tells Saglana to set out for the neighbors to get help.
 Since he’s blind, he doesn’t realize that it’s still pitch black outside and -11F.
 Obedient Saglana says nothing and sets out with only a box of matches to light her way.